-These 9 Factors Are Influencing Your Mental Health
+9 Factors Influencing Your Mental Health

 There are many reasons our mental health might suffer, but it might not always be what you think.
 Everyone is different, which means it can be hard to determine one cause for your issues, and in some cases, it is not always down to one reason.
 However, understanding what can impact your mental health can be an empowering first step in seeking help, improving your mental wellbeing, and living a more fulfilling life.

-Here are 9 things that can impact your mental health:
+Here are the nine factors impacting your mental health:

 Relationships

 Social connection and regular interactions are important as we are social beings.
 Relationships can impact your mental health if you are experiencing conflict, difficulties, or change with a friend or loved one.
 Conversely, a lack of relationships can also impact your mental well-being.
-Whether you are isolated from people or live in a busy city, it is still possible to feel emotionally isolated.
+If you isolate from people or live in a busy city, it is still possible to feel emotionally isolated.

 Life changes

-Whether big or small, life changes can impact your mental health by disturbing usual patterns and routines and leave a lurking sense of uncertainty.
+Whether big or small, life changes can impact your mental health by disturbing usual patterns and routines and leaving a lurking sense of uncertainty.
 Humans are creatures of habits, so any disturbances to our usual life can bring struggles, anxiety, and stress.
 This can be anything from sudden or expected changes, either positive or negative, such as starting university, moving house, losing your job, or expecting a baby.

 Money problems